Legal updates and opinions

 The immediate question is: if the employer continues paying only female employees, is that unfair discrimination?
 At first glance, yes – a policy that pays only female employees during parental leave appears inconsistent with the new constitutional principle of equality.

-The Court recognized that the categorization of a birth mother as a distinct category of beneficiary of leave entitlements, apart from “other mothers or parents” constituted unfair discrimination, primarily on the basis that the Minister of Employment and Labour ultimately conceded this to be the case and did not further argue this distinction.
+The Court recognised that the categorisation of a birth mother as a distinct category of beneficiary of leave entitlements, apart from “other mothers or parents” constituted unfair discrimination, primarily on the basis that the Minister of Employment and Labour ultimately conceded this to be the case and did not further argue this distinction.
 However, this glosses over the biological case that a birth mother, as opposed to any other category, requires a period of physical recovery and preparation.
 As such, this period of preparation and recovery would likely substantially decrease such mother’s leave entitlement in the event that she is forced to take an equal portion of parental leave with the father of the child if they are unable to reach agreement on the proportioning of such leave.
 As such, birth mothers are now treated the same as “other mothers or parents”.
 This is problematic for paid maternity and parental leave policies, as there does not appear to be any substantial basis upon which a distinction can be made between a birth mother and other mothers or parents.
 The only advantage that a birth mother appears to obtain from this judgement is that “the mother must have preference in respect of the time currently allocated as preparation for and recovery from birth“.

 The following are common scenarios where paid leave policies may need to be reconsidered and redrafted from current formulations.